Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar

-The statistics of variations of stars in chemical space provide strong constraints on the SFH of the MW.
-According to our study, the observed abundance spread of the metal poor halo stars \citep{Roederer2014} is most consistent with the star formation properties of dwarf satellites or an early low starforming MW like the one described by \citet{Wang2021}.

-Our findings are in agreement with the idea that the metal poor stellar content of the MW halo could in principle be explained entirely by disrupted dwarf satellites \citep[e.g.][]{Bullock2001,Robertson2005, Johnston2008, Frebel2010,Roederer2018}, which has recently gained stellar kinematic support \citep{Santistevan2021}.
+The statistics of variations of stars in chemical space can provide valuable constraints on the star forming conditions.
+According to our study, the observed abundance spread of [Mg/Fe] in metal poor halo stars \citep{Roederer2014} is consistent with the SF properties of dwarf satellites or an early low SFR MW like the one described by \citet{Wang2021}.
+Our findings are broadly consistent with the idea that the metal poor stellar content of the MW halo could in principle be explained entirely by disrupted dwarf satellites \citep[e.g.,][]{Bullock2001,Robertson2005, Johnston2008, Frebel2010,Roederer2018}, which has recently gained stellar kinematic support \citep{Santistevan2021}.

 Metal variations in halo stars thus represent an opportunity for chemical tagging studies to further elucidate their formation origins.
-In principle large spectroscopic surveys of MW stars such as Gaia-ESO \citep[][]{GaiaESOsurvey} provide us with a unique opportunity for reconstructing the SFH of the MW by measuring the metal abundance spreads of stars both phase-mixed in the Galactic field as well as residing in individual stellar streams.
-While disentangling the SFHs of the many satellites that contributed to stars in phase-mixed galactic fields might be challenging, one should be able to infer their spread in star formation histories before infall.
+To better understand the stellar halo and its assembly, it is crucial to select halo stars without introducing any biases, while reducing the contamination introduce by combining multiple stellar populations.
+In principle, large spectroscopic surveys of MW stars such as Gaia-ESO \citep[][]{GaiaESOsurvey} offer a unique opportunity for reconstructing the SFH of the MW by measuring the metal abundance spreads in the Galactic field and, in particular, among stars residing in individual stellar streams.

+Disentangling the SFHs of the many satellites that contributed to stars in phase-mixed galactic fields is challenging, as illustrated in Section~\ref{sec:stars}.
 More optimistically, we hope that for stars residing in individual streams, metal variations may be key to understand the SFH of the progenitor galaxy.
-For surviving galaxies, it might be possible to deduce if there are clear differences between the formation history of stars belonging to the surviving self-bound satellite and the debris stars of disrupted accretion event.
+For surviving galaxies, it might be possible to deduce if there are clear differences between the formation history of stars belonging to the surviving self-bound satellite and the debris stars of the disrupted accretion event.

 Our understanding of the assembly of the MW has come a long way.
 Nevertheless, it continues to offer major puzzles and challenges.
 Metal variations thus provide us with an exciting opportunity to derive, in combination with kinematic studies and stellar tagging, the contribution of satellites to the accreted stellar halo mass, as well as, inferring the specific SFHs of individual galaxies.

 \thefigure{\thesection.\arabic{figure}}